Things to Do in Almaty in March

 Charyn Canyon Day Trips

-Medeu Ice Skating and Mountain Base Exploration
+Medeu Ice Skating and Mountain Base Hiking

 March Events & Festivals